Bonsai Mary

 A peat-based mix or one containing equal parts peat, perlite, and vermiculite would be perfect for this plant.
 When it comes to repotting, it is essential to do so only when necessary as Anthurium Coriaceum – Leatherleaf Anthurium roots are sensitive and may suffer from disturbance.

-You should repot only when you notice roots coming out of the drainage hole or circling around the root ball.
 Care Tips: Always use fresh soil when repotting your Anthurium Coriaceum – Leatherleaf Anthurium and make sure to remove any dead or rotten roots before planting.

 Water your newly potted plant thoroughly but avoid fertilizing for a month to allow it time to acclimate.
 Pruning and Shaping: